 The children have lots of opportunities to access outdoor learning both in our wonderful Backlands and with regular visits in the community.

-There are five classes in Key Stage 2.
+There are seven classes in Key Stage 2.

 All the classes are mixed across the 7 to 11 age range.

 Literacy and Maths take place each morning and are taught by the class teacher.
 The foundation subjects are organised on a subject specialism timetable.
 This enables teachers to focus on a smaller number of subjects which they deliver across the Key Stage, it also ensures high quality subject knowledge and teaching.

 The children in Key Stage 2 have plenty of opportunities to access educational visits to enrich the curriculum.